Gödel Escher Bach, Self-Reference, and Transformers

 “It is an inherent property of intelligence that it can jump out of the task which it is performing, and survey what it has done; it is always looking for, and often finding, patterns.
 Now I said that an intelligence can jump out of its task, but that does not mean that it always will.
 However, a little prompting will often suffice.”

 Large language model agents emerge from complex interactions between it and vector databases that act as a memory store for previous output.
 This database allows the LLM to incrementally build upon prior knowledge, creating an iterative learning process that aids in generating novel and relevant responses.
 This, in essence, enables LLMs to “learn” and respond to new information in a contextually appropriate manner.
-While an intriguing idea, these agents fundamentally lack an integral part of intelligence.
+Despite all the hype and desire for intelligent agents, these systems have seemed to always fall short.
+There always seemed to be some ingredient missing, some elixir of life and intelligence that we have but can’t quantify.

 “No one knows where the borderline between non-intelligent behavior and intelligent behavior lies; in fact, to suggest that a sharp borderline exists is probably silly.”